 The women came to the sepulcher early the first day of the week to anoint the body of Jesus but found the stone had been rolled away and Jesus' body gone.
 Being bothered by this, two angelic beings spoke to them and the women bowed with faces to the ground before them in fear.
 The angels reminded them of the words spoken by Jesus that on the third day He would arise.
 With this news they had to tell the apostles.
-The only one to search these tales out was Peter (24:1-11).
+The only one to search these tales out was Peter at this time.
+He saw only the clothes in which His body had been buried with Him in the tomb and he began to wonder to himself (24:1-12).